epfl-matmat/matmat.org/news/2024/07/publication-ddx.md

 +++
-title       = "New Publication: ddx: Continuum solvation from Small Molecules to Proteins" rss_pubdate = Date(2024, 07, 08)
-type        = "publication"
-startpage   = true
+title       = "New Publication: ddx: Continuum solvation from Small Molecules to Proteins" rss         = "New Publication: ddx: Continuum solvation from Small Molecules to Proteins" rss_pubdate = Date(2024, 07, 08) type        = "publication" startpage   = true